royalgarter/feathernote/README.md

 -   🌐 **Web Clipper:** Found something interesting online?
 Paste a URL into a new note and watch FeatherNote automatically fetch and save the content.
 It's like a "read it later" feature, but for your own private notebook.
 -   📲 **Installable & Shareable:** As a PWA, you can install FeatherNote on your desktop or mobile device for a native-app feel.
 You can even share content directly to it from other apps!
 -   🚀 **Feather-light & Fast:** Built with Alpine.js and Tailwind CSS, the interface is snappy, responsive, and a joy to use.
+-   🎨 **Excalidraw Integration (Non-Offline-able-Yet because of React Dependencies):** Sketch your ideas, create diagrams, and embed them directly into your notes.
+-   🤖 **AI-Powered Tools (Optional):**
+    -   **Automatic Tagging:** Let FeatherNote suggest relevant tags for your notes based on their content.
+    -   **Improve with AI:** Enhance your writing, fix grammar, and rephrase sentences.
+    -   **Summarize with AI:** Quickly get the gist of long notes with AI-powered summaries.
 -   💜 **Nostr Integration:** Sync your notes with the decentralized Nostr protocol, in addition to S3.

+## Concern on AI-Powered features?

+FeatherNote integrates powerful AI capabilities to enhance your note-taking experience.
+What sets our approach apart is our commitment to user control and flexibility.
+You are not locked into a specific AI provider; instead, you can connect to the AI of your choice, whether it's a third-party service or your own self-hosted model.

+### Your AI, Your Choice

+We believe that you should have the freedom to choose the AI that best suits your needs for performance, privacy, and cost.
+FeatherNote supports connecting to any AI provider that offers an API OpenAI compatible endpoint.

+-   **Third-Party AI Services:** Easily connect to popular AI services like OpenAI, Google AI, Anthropic, and more.
+All you need is your API key.
+-   **Self-Hosted AI:** For maximum privacy and control, you can run your own AI models (e.g., using Ollama, Llamafile, or a custom solution) and point FeatherNote to your local or private server.
+As long as your model is served via an API endpoint, FeatherNote can integrate with it.

+### Secure and Private

+Your API keys and credentials are encrypted and stored locally in your browser.
+They are only used to communicate directly with your chosen AI provider and are never sent to our servers.

+### How it Works

+1.  **Go to Settings:** Navigate to the settings page in FeatherNote.
+2.  **Enter Your AI Configuration:** Provide the API endpoint URL and your authentication credentials (e.g., API key, bearer token).
+3.  **Start Using AI Features:** Once configured, you can use features like "Improve with AI" and "Summarize with AI" throughout the app.

+This approach allows you to leverage the power of AI while maintaining full ownership and control over your data and tools.

 ## Philosophy